arsm800/project-2-machine-learning/Project 2 Draft Proposal.md

 ## Summary

-Goal: Use machine learning models to determine if financial fundamental data correlates with stock sector performance.
+Goal: Evaluate several machine learning models to utilize time series data and data on financial fundamentals to determine the most profitable machine learning model, and to evaluate it's performance going forward.

-Method: Evaluate several machine learning models to utilize time series data and data on financial fundamentals to determine the most profitable machine learning model, and to evaluate it's performance going forward.
-Also, we will use a comparative study of two selected sectors to determine if our data analysis is more strongly correlated to one sector.
+Method: Choose three models, train and test data, evaluate performance.

-Hypothesis: Our financial fundamental data analysis will correlate strongly with one sector vs. the other.
+Hypothesis: Our group predicts the neural network model will reveal the most profitable performance

 ## Research Questions

 1. Will our portfolio performance reveal financial fundamental metrics can be used to predict stock performance?

-1. Using business fundamental financial statement data including income statements, balance sheet statements, and cash flow statements, which sector will perform best (i.e. tech vs. financials)?
+1. Using business fundamental financial statement data including income statements, balance sheet statements, and cash flow statements, show stock price performance?

 1. Can we predict a percentage return range based on our model performance?